 Racing Instructions & Scoring :: SLALOM

 1. Any changes to be made in the sailing instructions will be made at the skippers’ meeting before the races begin.
-Skippers’ meetings are generally held at 10:00am or TBA.
+Skippers’ meetings are generally held at 10:00am or as announced.

 2. All competitors must have a sail number to race.